NogoApps/workflow/README.md

 # Git

-You can to analyze in local git the diferences with the cheats below this topic and on github when create a pull request.
+You can to analyze in local git the diferences with the cheats below this topic and on github(priority) when create a pull request.

-On github you can make comments at lines of the code, only use git if you need an analyzes deeper.
+Make the review on github is the best way to create a public review.
+You can make comments at lines of the code, only use git if you need an analyzes deeper.
+Don't forget make always a pull to local repository after the push.
+To you update the remote master before you update the local master.

 ## Cheats to compare and logs